-When it comes to boiler breakdowns, blocked drains, frozen pipes and other such home emergencies, the inconvenience, unexpected cost and plain aggravation can be a lot to bear.
+When it comes to boiler breakdowns, blocked drains and other such emergencies, the inconvenience and unexpected cost can be a lot to bear.

 While your home insurance will pick up the bill for fire, flood or theft, it may not get your heating back on again - so where can you turn to get real peace of mind this winter?

 Home Emergency Cover to the rescue!

 If you're looking for cover should the worst happen, a cheap option is to add Home Emergency Cover to your existing home insurance policy.

 Sold by the likes of Esure, Halifax, Norwich Union, Direct Line, British Gas and HomeServe, this will guarantee the provision of an approved tradesperson to make your property safe when disaster strikes.

 This will usually provide emergency cover for a number of scenarios including your boiler breaking down, faulty heating, internal plumbing and drainage, roof damage, electricity supply, as well as locks, doors and windows.

 This means that if, for example, your boiler explodes, the provider will send a qualified tradesman to your home to try and get it fixed right away - and also pay towards labour costs and repairs.